What can you do for shingles in your eye?

 Overview

 The painful condition of shingles in the eye, caused by the varicella-zoster virus, is characterized by blisters, swelling, and redness in the area of the eye.
 It can happen after chickenpox when the latent virus reawakens in the nerves.
 If caught early enough, antiviral medication and possibly steroids can lessen the blow and save the eyes from permanent damage.
-This blog covers the symptoms of shingles in your eye, its causes, and treatment in detail.
+This blog provides an in-depth look at the symptoms of shingles in the eye, its causes, and treatment options.

 Your vision is crucial.
 Get quick, online access to professional advice and guidance.